Universal Growth in Production Economies: Trading Post

-After trade, the players produce amounts $ x_i(t+1) = \sum_{j=1}^{n} a_{i,j} \cdot y_{i,j}(t). $ Each player collects the money made from selling his good: $B_i(t+1) = \sum_{k=1}^n b_{k,i}(t)$, and updates his bids proportionally to the contribution of each good in production \footnote{The bid fractions are unchanged if no production took place.
+\item \textbf{\emph{Bid update.}} Each player collects the money made from selling: $B_i(t+1) = \sum_{k=1}^n b_{k,i}(t)$, and updates his bids proportionally to the contribution of each good in production \footnote{The bid fractions are unchanged if no production took place.
 This will turn out to not matter however since we will study non-degenerate starting states, which will imply that throughout time every player will be able to produce a non-zero (but possibly very small) amount.}: